arnauddhaene/tutorials/neuroimaging/dmd.md

 ### Input data format

-The format of the input data should be a 2-dimensional matrix having `N` rows, corresponding to the number of regions of interest—or nodes—and `T` columns, corresponding to the number of sampled timepoints.
+The format of the input data should be a 2-dimensional matrix having $N$ rows, corresponding to the number of regions of interest—or nodes—and $T$ columns, corresponding to the number of sampled timepoints.

 As an example, let us load some test data from the nidmd Python package, downloaded from its GitHub source.